Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 What do I need to submit with my proposal?

-For all proposals, you will need the following: CITI certificates from all investigators, including your faculty advisor if applicable, and anyone who is going to be involved in the research, a consent form, all recruitment materials including the text of any emails that would be sent out, scripts for announcements to be made, flyers, social media posts, and survey materials.
-For Expedited and Full Board proposals, you'll also complete and submit an IRB Application Form.
-Attach the IRB Application Form your Smartsheet proposal, along with the other attachments, when you submit to the IRB.
-You can refer to this IRB Submission Checklist to check your materials for completeness.
+You will need the following: CITI certificates from all investigators, including your faculty advisor(s) if applicable, and anyone who is going to be involved in the research, a consent form, all recruitment materials including the text of any emails that would be sent out, scripts for announcements to be made, flyers, social media posts, and survey materials, all data collection instruments (surveys, list of interview questions, etc.), plus any authorization letters from other universities if you will be recruiting students outside of SEU.
+Please refer to this IRB Submission Checklist to check your materials for completeness.

-Which proposals qualify for an exempt review?
+Which proposals qualify for an Exempt review?

-Which proposals qualify for an expedited review?
+Which proposals qualify for an Expedited review?

-Which proposals will require a full board review ?
+Which proposals will require a Full Board Review ?

 Do I need IRB review if I am conducting an oral history or marketing study?